UPDATE: This article has been updated to include a follow up statement from the university and a public statement from the YFS.

 However, York community members are calling for the professor’s immediate dismissal from the university.
 Sarwary tells Excalibur that he reached out to President and Vice Chancellor Rhonda L. Lenton, hoping for an “immediate and fair investigation.”

 Excalibur reached out to the Instagram account that posted the screenshots, @spottedatyork, who states, “I believe that what the professor said was absolutely unacceptable.
-York’s official response lacked actual action and disciplinary measures.
-I think we all want the instructor gone from our York community.”
+York’s official response lacked actual action and disciplinary measures.”

 Regarding disciplinary action — a common concern among the York community — Barbara Joy, chief spokesperson and director of media relations, wrote in the statement that “employment matters are confidential” but that “appropriate actions” are in place.